twerkmeister/tokenflood/README.md

 tokenflood has additional safety measurements:

 1. Tokenflood always tries to estimate the used tokens for the test upfront and asks you to confirm the start of the tests after seeing the estimation.
-2. There are additional env variables that determine the max allowed input and output tokens for test.
+2. There are additional run suite variables that determine the maximum allowed input and output token budget for the test.
 A test whose token usage estimate exceeds those limits will not be started.

 Still, these measures do not provide perfect protection against misconfiguration.
 Always be careful when using tokenflood.

-## Professional Services

-If you are looking for professional support to
-* optimize your LLM accuracy, latency, throughput, or costs
-* fine tune open models for your use case, reach out at pro@tokenflood.com.